lwillmeth/openai-chatbots/README.md

 # Experimental B2B OpenAI Monorepo

-This repository contains all services and apps for an experimental B2B chatbot service.
-The goal was to better understand the OpenAI API including providing context to the agent, and what a B2B solution might look like.
+This repository contains all services and content for an experimental B2B chatbot service.
+The goal was to better understand the OpenAI API including providing context to the agent, and explore what a B2B solution might look like.

 ## Getting Started